Optimize SSD performance

 • Computer\HKEY_LOCAL_MACHINE\Current\ControlSet\Control\Session Manager\Memory Management

-Restart Windows, you may now feel the difference, your computer running more smoothly.
+Restart Windows, you may now feel the difference, and your computer will run more smoothly.
 Also, apply these Windows 10 optimization tweaks that help to speed up your Laptop/Desktop PC.

 Steve Ballmer